-Command-line examples in this chapter show Jetty accessed remotely.
-If follow the examples and have issues accessing Jetty remotely, consider changing filter settings in the deployment descriptor file, /path/to/jetty/webapps/test/WEB-INF/web.xml, as shown in the following example:
+- For installation on Jetty 12, you can use Javax EE8, Jakarta EE9, or Jakarta EE10.
+Make sure you use the correct agent (Javax or Jakarta) for your environment. - Command-line examples in this chapter show Jetty accessed remotely.
+If you have issues accessing Jetty remotely, consider changing the filter settings in the deployment descriptor file, /path/to/jetty/webapps/test/WEB-INF/web.xml, as shown in the following example: